dart-lang/site-www/src/_guides/language/analysis-options.md

 2. Edit your `analysis_options.yaml` file to enable the plugin:

-    ```json
+    ```yaml
     analyzer:
       plugins:
         - your_favorite_analyzer_plugin_package
     ```

-Additional configuration may also be needed to specify which lint rules from the plugin to enable.
+Additional configuration may also be needed to specify which functionality, such as new diagnostics, from the plugin to enable.

 ## Excluding code from analysis